Interpretation and Legislative Reform (Scotland) Act 2010: Secondary legislation

-The Act maintains Acts of Sederunt and Acts of Adjournal in Scots Law.
+The act maintains Acts of Sederunt and Acts of Adjournal in Scots Law.

 Commencement

-The consultation for commencing the last provisions of the legislation included three draft statutory instruments including: the Harbours Act 1964 Modification Order 2011, the Roads (Scotland) Act 1984 Modification Order 2011 and the Transport and Works (Scotland) Act 2007 Modification Order 2011, which were written to amend existing legislation to interface correctly with the Act.
+The consultation for commencing the last provisions of the legislation included three draft statutory instruments: the Harbours Act 1964 Modification Order 2011, the Roads (Scotland) Act 1984 Modification Order 2011 and the Transport and Works (Scotland) Act 2007 Modification Order 2011, which were written to amend existing legislation to interface correctly with the act.